Now playing: Bad Apple!!

 Particularly, it is extremely common for me to have multiple windows open at the same time, each using a different language: at this very moment, I have my messenger on where I participate conversations in Chinese, and I am writing this post in English at the same time in my VSCode window.

-so often that I have even grown the bad habit of continuously pressing the fn
+input methods) so often that I have even grown the bad habit of continuously

 You might ask: doesn’t System Settings

-The problem here is that this feature of automatically switching input source
+kind of.
+The problem here is that this feature of automatically switching input

 .